 We Are Moving to Northwestern!

-Jeff Snyder will be starting as Professor of Materials Science and Engineering at Northwestern University during the 2014-2015 academic year.
+Jeff Snyder has started as Professor of Materials Science and Engineering at Northwestern University.
 The Snyder Group will continue to specialize in Thermoelectric Materials and Devices as well as expand into other Materials for Energy fields.
 Interested students are encouraged to apply to the MSE department at Northwestern University ranked #2 in the USA.
 The Caltech Laboratories will continue to be fully functional while the Northwestern laboratory is being built, with expected operation by March 2015.

 For his Ph.D. work on Band Engineering and PbSe.

 For her Ph.D. work on new Zintl phase thermoelectric materials.
-After finishing her Ph.D. at Caltech Alex is now a NASA fellow at the Jet Propulsion Laboratory.
+After finishing her Ph.D. at Caltech Alex was a NASA fellow at the Jet Propulsion Laboratory.

 For his work on band engineering of thermoelectric materials.
 Former Posdoc Yanzhong Pei (裴艳中) is now Professor of Materials Science at Tonji University in Shanghai China.

 Curiosity Rover Powered by Thermoelectrics Lands on Mars